-Inserting links in Stories
+Inserting links into Instagram Stories

 You’ve uploaded a fun Stories post that subtly promotes your business.
 Maybe an unveiling or behind the scenes of a new product you’re about to introduce.

 You see your post views multiplying with each passing second and you smile.
-Marketing done right.
+Marketing, done right.

 But what if you could add a link to your sign up list, or the product page itself within this post?
 What if you could direct all this Instagram traffic to your website and other business links and convert it?